 People seldom share this restaurant, in fact, it is such a secret that it is very difficult to find – some say this is on purpose so that only those genuinely interested in sampling the real Piedmont cuisine make the effort to find it.
 My advice to you is to make the effort – it’s worth it.
 After all, Piedmont is home to some of the best food in Italy and the cuisine is rated on of Italy's finest!

 How do you get there?
 You will need a car and the easiest way to get there is to follow the directions to the Sacra di San Michelle on your GPS navigator.
 Just after the parking for the Sacra di San Michelle, you will see a wooden sign.
 Follow this sign and you are there.

-The restaurant is, for gastronomes, one of the places where you can experience authentic Piedmont cooking at it’s best.
-The motto of the Barone family is “if we don’t make it ourselves you can’t have it.”
+The restaurant is, for gastronomes, one of the places where you can experience authentic Piedmont cooking at its best.
+The motto of the Barone family is “If we don’t make it ourselves you can’t have it.”

 It is difficult to recommend any singular dish because the menu changes almost daily depending on the daily harvest.
-The cuscini d'angelo made with crepes, spinach and cheese, if available, is great as is anything with polenta.
+The cuscini d'angelo made with crepes, spinach, and cheese, if available, is great, as is anything with polenta.
 Their roasts, in true Piedmont style, are ridiculously wonderful.

-It is best to book beforehand as this place is very popular with locals and they only open the restaurant, to the outside public, Saturday evening and Sunday lunchtime.
+It is best to book beforehand, as this place is very popular with locals, and they only open the restaurant, to the outside public, Saturday evening and Sunday lunchtime.